arbarno/DNA-methylation/README.md

 ### CSAR
 https://github.com/ablab-nthu/CSAR

-CSAR v1.1.1<br/>
+CSAR v1.1.1
-input files: MaSuRCA assembly + reference genome (in this case _Acropora millepora_ because it was the closest relative from BLAST)<br/>
+input files: MaSuRCA assembly + reference genome (in this case _Acropora millepora_ because it was the closest relative from BLAST)
 _A. millepora_ reference: GCA_013753865.1

 ````bash